videojs/blog/source/_drafts/Video-js-5-s-fluid-mode-and-playlist-picker.md

 }
 ```
 `flex-wrap` allows playlist picker to wrap to the next line if the width of the container is too small.
-Then we want to position the player and playlist picker relatie to the container and set some default and minimum sizes:
+Then we want to position the player and playlist picker relative to the container and set some default and minimum sizes:
 ```css
 .video-js,
 .vjs-playlist {